jimdigriz/bpf-sql/README.md

 For example, if `nkeys` is 2 and `width` is 3, then the following plays out as such:

  1. set the registers `R[0]=7` and `R[1]=2`
- 1. call `BPF_MISC+BPF_LDR` to fetch the record, as it does not exist, this is a NOOP
+ 1. call `BPF_MISC+BPF_LDR` to fetch the record, as it does not exist, it is created and initialised to zero
  1. set `R[2]=-10`, set `R[3]=3` and `R[4]=18`
- 1. call `BPF_MISC+BPF_STR` to store the record, as it does not exist, it is automatically created
+ 1. call `BPF_MISC+BPF_STR` to store the record, as it exists, it is updated
  1. call `BPF_RET`

 This will in the output create the resulting row: